ctoale/project_front-end/README.md

   * Work on some smaller things, such as our social media buttons or our newsletter

 ## Authors
-  Brandon Hernandez
-  Khanh Vu
-  Brian Lafuente
-  Connor Toale
+  Brandon Hernandez, Khanh Vu, Brian Lafuente, Connor Toale